The translation of this document is outdated.

 and other local governments;

-3) represent the city or municipality council in court without
+3) represent the council in court without special

 5) manage the work of the finance committee;